-Since the Individual Mandate and the Affordable Care Act (Obama Care/Health Care Reform) have been upheld by the Supreme Court (6/28/2012), I thought it would be a good idea to sell the features of the law.
-President Obama has done a great job of crafting the law and navigating through all the opposition.
-But not a very good job of selling it to the people.
+Since the Individual Mandate and the Affordable Care Act (Obama Care/health care reform) were upheld by the Supreme Court (6/28/2012), I thought it would be a good idea to sell the features of the law.
+President Obama did a great job of crafting the law and navigating through all the opposition, but he didn't do a very good job of selling it to the people.

 Premium Costs for a Family of Four

 This chart shows what the premium costs are for a family of four without health care reform and with health care reform.
 Without health care reform at any income level, the average cost is greater than $11,000.

 With health care reform, a family of four with an income of $33,075 would pay $1,500 in premiums.
 As you can see as you progress up the income scale, the yearly premium would increase as well—but nowhere as high as it does without health care reform.
 At almost a $100K of income, the premium would be about $9,000 per year.

 Today, a family of four pays over $1,000 per year to cover those without health care insurance.
 This is just in emergency room costs.
 Because health care reform brings more people into the system, the health care costs are lower.

 For purpose of explanation, the law can be divided into four main parts: